 Dunnellon is a very small city located in the state of Florida.
 With a population of 1,840 people and six constituent neighborhoods, Dunnellon is the 376th largest community in Florida.

 Dunnellon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dunnellon is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dunnellon who work in sales jobs (18.16%), office and administrative support (14.91%), and food service (10.33%).
+There are especially a lot of people living in Dunnellon who work in office and administrative support (20.93%), sales jobs (11.98%), and healthcare (11.66%).

 Being a small city, Dunnellon does not have a public transit system used by locals to get to and from work.

-The per capita income in Dunnellon in 2010 was $20,791, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $83,164 for a family of four.
-Dunnellon also has one of the higher rates of people living in poverty in the nation, with 31.08% of its population below the federal poverty line.
+The per capita income in Dunnellon in 2018 was $26,023, which is middle income relative to Florida and the nation.
+This equates to an annual income of $104,092 for a family of four.
+However, Dunnellon contains both very wealthy and poor people as well.

-Dunnellon is a somewhat ethnically-diverse city.
+Dunnellon is a very ethnically-diverse city.
 The people who call Dunnellon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunnellon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunnellon include German, Irish, Italian, and French .
+Important ancestries of people in Dunnellon include German, English, Irish, French, and Italian.

 The most common language spoken in Dunnellon is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Spanish.